jutivia/Word-Wrap-Kata/readme.md

     - lastly, lastSpacePointer is assigned back to null (this is to ensure that if there's no space in the new temp, `lastSpacePointer` doesn't exist)
     -temp is trimmed before adding it to the result to remove any extra spaces around it.

 Even though, at worse case, both solutions have the same time complexity of 0(n^2), I think this new approach is cleaner, simpler and more understandable than the former.
+Plus, recusrions can be costlier in time and memory during its unstaking operation, as it is slower and heavier compared to a simple loop implementation.

 #